 SHAPE shares an election list for University Council with LEX, the student representative party from study association OURANOS of the Faculty of Law.
-Hence, candidates on the SHAPE/LEX list are currently a mix of students from the Faculty of Health, Medicine, and Life Sciences (FHML), the Faculty of Psychology and Neuroscience (FPN) and the Faculty of Law.
+Hence, candidates on the SHAPE/LEX list are currently a mix of students from the Faculty of Health, Medicine, and Life Sciences (FHML) and the Faculty of Law.
 Regardless of the faculty of origin of our elected representatives, you can be sure that they will represent your interests.

 SHAPE-LEX University Council members